AgapeofIcarus/Oscars-Ratings-and-Films-Oh-Py/README.md

 ## Background

-It seems like a bygone activity of yesteryear, but yes people did go to movie theaters.
-With the advent of streaming services and well Covid, most of us are enjoying film from the comfort of our couch.
-We have many movie options!
-How do we know if what we select is “quality” and if something is “quality” is it something the average streamer really wants to watch?
+It seems like a bygone activity of yesteryear, but yes people did once go to movie theaters.
+With the advent of streaming services and, well Covid, most of us have been enjoying films from the comfort of our couch, but there are so many options!
+How do we know if what we select is “quality” and if something is “quality” is it something that we actually want to watch?

-We extracted data from an Academy Awards Database and a Streaming Services database to try and determine:
+In this project, the team performed ETL on data extracted from an Academy Awards Database and a Streaming Services database to capture information that would enable us to determine:
+e:

 * Do award winning films actually have high user ratings?
 * Do awards impact film popularity on streaming services?